Mexico City to Oaxaca - 8 Days

 Oaxaca

-This morning, you’ll visit the nearby UNESCO World Heritage site of Monte Alban.
-Walk through the architectural site that was inhabited for over 1500 years by the Olmecs, Zapotecs, and Mixtecs, and explore the terraces, dams, canals, pyramids and artificial mounds carved out of the mountain – now symbols of a sacred topography.
+This morning, you’ll visit the nearby UNESCO World Heritage site of Monte Alban with a local guide.
+Walk through the architectural site that was inhabited for over 1500 years by the Olmecs, Zapotecs and Mixtecs.
 Then, head to a local barro negro (black pottery studio).
 See a demonstration of how the famed black pottery (or pottery of the night) is made and learn about the history of this artform – legend says the clay is blessed!
-Then, join an alebrijes workshop where you’ll paint your own alebrije – brightly coloured sculptures that often combine various elements from different animals to create mythical creatures.
+Then, join a women-run alebrijes workshop where you’ll paint your own alebrije – a brightly coloured sculpture that often combines elements from different animals to create mythical creatures.
+This workshop was founded by local woman Rosario – her family has been dedicated to the craft for three generations.
+The artisans will walk you through the history of the art and how the crafting process works and you’ll hear the story of how this community became a local symbol of resilience and female leadership.
 Tonight, maybe join your fellow travellers for dinner at a local restaurant to celebrate the last night of your trip.

 Day 8